 Paying for Hospice Care

-Hospice is covered under many policies of private insurance and Medicare-managed care (Medicare Advantage Plans).
-A Medicaid Hospice Benefit is also available to patients who are eligible or receiving Medicaid.
+Hospice is covered under many private insurance policies and Medicare-managed care (Medicare Advantage Plans).
+A Medicaid Hospice Benefit is also available to patients who are eligible for or receiving Medicaid.

-Patients without Medicare, Medicaid or private insurance may pay privately for hospice care.
+Patients without Medicare, Medicaid, or private insurance may pay out of pocket for hospice care.
 These fees are set by the hospice agency itself.
 Many hospice organizations may use a “sliding scale” for families in difficult financial circumstances and may choose to provide care without charge in some exceptional cases.
 Each hospice has its own policies on these matters.
-The hospice organization will likely assess the patient and family’s financial resources in determining whether to apply the “sliding scale” formula or provide the care without charge and may decline the request to serve if families refuse to cooperate in this assessment.
+The hospice organization will likely assess the patient and family’s financial resources to determine whether to apply the “sliding scale” formula or provide care without charge, and may decline the request to serve if families refuse to cooperate in the assessment.

-There is no federal or state law that requires a hospice agency to provide its services for free, or at a discounted rate.
+No federal or state law requires a hospice agency to provide its services for free or at a discounted rate.
 Many agencies, however, are glad to work something out with families in true financial need.

 Is hospice care available through Medicaid?